wilcorrea/dev-utils/README.md

 #### log

 Use the log command to get a `git log` with a preconfigured format and the option to pass as argument a text that will be used in the `grep` parameter.

+#### push

+Using the push command will be executed `git config credential.helper store` before `git push`.
+This can be useful to store the credentials of repository.